Pulse Rate Clinical Study Published!

-The paper focuses on one of the nine parameters that Ava measures: resting pulse rate, and describes how it supports the identification of the beginning of the fertile window.
+The paper focuses on one of the seven parameters that Ava measures: resting pulse rate, and describes how it supports the identification of the beginning of the fertile window.

 We encourage you to read the study for yourself, but in case you’d prefer the Cliff Notes version, read on!